la2050/archive/_projects/2016/providing-access-to-the-arts-and-the-endless-possibilities-they-offer.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  By creating a bridge between the studio and the classroom, our unique approach to arts education measurably improves academic and personal outcomes for more than 6,000 children and teenagers each year, including those students with limited English proficiency, who are at risk of academic failure.

+  Inner-City Arts programs are an investment in the youth of Los Angeles, engaging them in the creative process to become creative, confident and collaborative individuals.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Early